Home » London Borough of Brent

 St Andrew old church, Church lane, Kingsbury

-A small norman and medieval church, restored in 1888 by Newman and Newman, in an overgrown churchyard.
-It was replaced by the relocated new St Andrew’s next door and is now maintained by the Churches Conservation Trust.
+A small Norman and medieval church, restored in 1888 by Newman and Newman, in an overgrown churchyard.
+It was replaced by the relocated new St Andrew’s next door and is now maintained by the Churches Conservation Trust and leased to a Romanian Orthodox congregation.

 St Augustine, Forty Lane, Wembley Park